turingschool/curriculum/tutorials/web_services/api.markdown

 end
 ```

-We decide that we want to service JSON and XML requests from these two actions.
+We decide to service JSON and XML requests from these two actions.
 The `index` will be triggered by a `GET` request to `/articles.json` or `/articles.xml`.
 The `create` will be triggered by a `POST` request to the same paths.

 ### `respond_to`

-The first step is to add the `respond_to` call.
+The first step is to call `respond_to` and list the formats our controller will respond to.
 This is typically done at the beginning of the controller:

 ```ruby
 class ArticlesController < ApplicationController respond_to :html, :json, :xml
   #...
 end
 ```